 The intent of Computing at St Jérôme is to ensure all children leave school with the skills and knowledge to navigate a world where technology is used everywhere!
 We want our children to move from being merely consumers of information to creators of content.
 We want our children to move from using technology to understanding and innovating with technology.
 We invest in computer science resources and digital technology in all yeargroups in order to enhance each child’s capabilities and encourage them to take ownership of their learning.
 Digital tools (such as Macbooks, iPads, and interactive whiteboards) are lessons on a daily basis helping maximise opportunities for communication, collaboration, critical thinking and creativity.
 Digital resources (such as Google Classroom, Bug Club, LanguageNut) are important aspects of the schools’ extra-curricular activities.
 (Any child expriencing difficulties with access to these digital resources should contact the school immediately).

 Computing is also taught as a subject throughout the school.

 Children are taught the principles of logic and computational thinking, and are given opportunities to apply this understanding through programming in a range of languages.
 This builds resilience as we support our children develop their problem solving skills.

 - Information technology

-Pupils evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.
-Pupils develop the skills to become responsible, competent, confident and creative users of information and communication technology.
+Children evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.
+Children develop the skills to become responsible, competent, confident and creative users of information and communication technology.